paypal/gorealis/docs/Getting_Started.md

 Now that we have a thermos job running, it's time to launch a docker-compose job.

-We'll be using the gorealis library sample client to send a create job request to the scheduler, specifiying that we would like to use the docker-compose executor.
+We'll be using the gorealis library sample client to send a create job request to the scheduler, specifying that we would like to use the docker-compose executor.

 Furthermore, we will be specifying what resources we need to download in order to successfully run a docker compose job.